imanghafoori1/laravel-temp-tag/README.md

 **Note:**

-You can also store some additional json data, for example why the user was banned, or who banned the user, or an slug or a translation.
+You can also store some additional json data, for example why the user was banned, or who banned the user, or an slug or a translation of the title.

 ### Keynotes: